sourc3array/genAudio_808TK_SFZ/README.md

 3. Load the instrument file 'genAudio_808TK.sfz' into your SFZ plug-in or stand-alone player.

-## 808 Tape Kit Overview
+## 808TK Overview

-The **808 Tape Kit** features sixteen (16) individual sound pads optimized for use with 4x4 MIDI pad controller layouts and finger drumming:
+The **808TK** features sixteen (16) individual sound pads optimized for use with 4x4 drum pad controllers and finger drumming:

   - **DRUMS**: Kick (Sub), Kick, Low Tom and High Tom
   - **SNARES**: Snare, Snare (Alt), Rim and Clap